michael/dance/README.md

 First-time dances
 =================

-There are a couple of first-time dances to start with.
-Check them out.
+A good way to start is probably reading trough the tutorial [Dancing with Data](http://quasipartikel.at/2012/04/25/dancing-with-data/) plus checking out a couple of first-time dances:

 -   [The Barchart Dance](http://bl.ocks.org/2172216)
 -   [The Scatterplot Dance](http://bl.ocks.org/2458819)